This system configuration utilizes the LED/Pushbutton Testbed for the Raspberry Pi.

 Clicking the STOP radio button stops the operation of the

-FB, with the result that pressing and releasing the pushbutton has no further effect on the LED state until the RUN radio button is clicked again.
+RUNFB, with the result that pressing and releasing the pushbutton has no further effect on the LED state until the RUN radio button is clicked again.